 Planning a camping trip?
 You’ll need a tent.

 Starting a fire?
 You’ll need a flint or a fire starter kit.

 Fishing?
 You’ll need some tackle, poles, waders, fillet knives, etc.

 As buyers are considering making a purchase, they often want to know if those that shopped before them are delighted by their final choice or have remorse.

 They want to know how others feel about the purchases they made.
-If real people are raving about the purchase, they're more likely to buy.
-If others are complaining about the purchase, they may avoid it.
+If real people are raving about the purchase, they’re more likely to buy.
+If others are complaining, they may avoid it.

-Whatever your ideal buyers are asking the most.
-In this scenario, you'd run a content brainstorm with your sales team, asking them which of the questions they're getting answered the most often.
-(Learn more about how we do this at IMPACT using the revenue team model.)
-Typically, when you start with this strategy, you'll be writing at the bottom of the funnel first; answering questions that are geared toward educating more sales-ready buyers, rather than more top of the funnel topics.
+Typically, when you start with this strategy, you’ll be writing at the bottom of the funnel first; answering questions that are geared toward educating more sales-ready buyers, rather than more top-of-the-funnel topics.